fatalst/proj3/README.md

 #### 4.1.2 Stimulus/Response Sequence
 The grid will be filled randomly each game.
 Player’s will be allowed to reset the puzzle board to its original state for that round if they desire.
 This will not reset to player’s current play time or move count.

-4.2 Swipe Function
+4.2 Movement Function
 ---
 #### 4.2.1 Description and Priority
-The swipe function allows user to move the tiles around the board to establish the proper end configuration.
-The swipe function is of high priority.
+The movement function allows user to move the tiles around the board to establish the proper end configuration.
+The movement function is of high priority.
 #### 4.2.2 Stimulus/Response Sequences
-The swipe function is dynamic to the user’s interactions.
-Users can swipe vertically or horizontally into the black square.
+The movement function is dynamic to the user’s interactions.
+Users can move the tiles vertically or horizontally into the black square.

 4.3 Best Player Time and Move Count
 ---